PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 #### **o	Color Scheme**

-**a.**	Two of the colors used on this website revolve around the colors of *Mr. Robot*'s logo on the TV show: black and red, which lend a dramatic and dangerous look to the navbar, the footer and the hacker mode toggle switch and help create the noir ambiance so typical of Elliot Alderson's world in *Mr. Robot*.
+**a.**	Two of the colors used on this website revolve around the colors of *Mr. Robot*'s logo on the TV show: black and red, which lend a dramatic and dangerous look to the navbar, the footer, the hacker mode toggle switch and all hyperlinks throughout the site and help create the noir ambiance so typical of Elliot Alderson's world in *Mr. Robot*.
 On dark mode, this is even more important, merging the black background with a dark/mysterious photo of Elliot Alderson on hacker mode himself.
 It's a dark world Elliot lives in, hence the black color, very typical of hackers, and the psychological and physical violence in his life is perfectly expressed through the red color.
 On light/normal mode, and because this is supposed to be a professional portfolio website, a lighter color (in this case, light gray) was used as background color – this was done, first, to avoid a lifeless and too common white color as background (portfolio websites usually use neutral background colors, like white, gray or black – this is done not to distract the users so they can focus on the portfolio of projects, which are usually multicolored) and, second, to optimize readability by providing good contrast between a light background color and a much darker text color (in this case, black was used as text color).
 The text color used in dark mode is, for many reasons, white: first, because it's the best color when the background color used is black (for readability reasons) and, second, and because Elliot Alderson and *Mr. Robot* are both about hacking, the white text on a black screen perfectly imitates a hacker at work, as seen throughout the TV show (an opacity of 0.87 was used as pure white on a back background is bad for the eyes – this is quite common among programmers, hackers and other dark mode users).
 Given the content and the theme of the website, I believe this black-red-white-light gray four-color combination works well, suits the layout and triggers a good emotional response from the users, whether they're clients or fans.

 #### **o	Typography**